AGMAndirko/GTEX-code/code.md

 contact: cedric.boeckx@ub.edu
 ---

 This markdown document contains all the code necessary to replicate the manuscript "Differential gene regulation by Homo sapiens-specific alleles in brain tissues: implications for brain evolution", including figures.
-Materials and other information not included here can be retrieved from the github repository.

-#Folder structure
-eQTL
-  ├─ hsap         #contains the files resulting from combining the GTEX and Homo sapiens variation databases ├─ materials    #contains raw and preprocessed files
-  │   └── GTEx_Analysis_v8_eQTL
-  │   └── permutations #files for permutation tests (positive selection) └─ postprocessing
-      ├── clinvar # contains the results of crossing with clinvar data ├── clumped # SNP clumping analysis
-      ├── gwas    # GWAS data
-           ├── gwascat      # data from the NHGRI-EBI GWAS catalog └── plots   # contains files with specific information for plotting ├── circos
-           ├── conseqs
-           └── TSS

 #Materials
 Creates some of the parent directories for the project, and download the original list of variants from Kuhlwilm & Boeckx (2019), as well as the list of GTEX significant variants.